Roseline of Villeneuve

-Roseline or Rossolina de Villeneuve (1263 – January 17, 1329) was a French Carthusian nun.
+Roseline of Villeneuve (1263 – January 17, 1329) was a French Carthusian nun.
 She is regarded as a saint in the Roman Catholic Church.

 Life

 Roseline was born to an aristocratic family, at the château of Les Arcs-sur-Argens, Var, in eastern Provence, near Draguignan.
 As a child, she discreetly distributed food from the chateau larder to the local poor people.
 A similar Miracle of the roses is told of her, as is attributed to several other saints.

-Having overcome her father's opposition, Roseline became a Carthusian nun at Bertaud in the Alps of Dauphiné.
+Having overcome her father's opposition, Roseline became a Carthusian nun at Bertaud in the alps of Dauphiné.
 Her consecration took place in 1288, and in about 1330 she succeeded her aunt, Jeanne (Diane) de Villeneuve, as prioress of La Celle-Robaud in the Diocese of Fréjus near her home.
 In 1320 her brother Hélion de Villeneuve, Grand Master (1319–46) of the Knights of St. John, restored the monastery, and in 1323 and 1328 Pope John XXII, formerly Bishop of Fréjus, increased its revenue, granting indulgences for the anniversary of the dedication of the church.

 Many visions together with extraordinary austerities and great power over demons are ascribed to her.
 Roseline obtained leave to resign her office before her death in 1329 at the age of sixty-six.